Sanjiv Chaturvedi: Munsyari Eco hut Scam

 In July, 2025, Uttarakhand Government initiated action against an IFS officer, on basis of a detailed investigation report running into more than 500 pages submitted by Chaturvedi in December, 2024 and January, 2025, regarding massive financial irregularities and violation of forest laws into construction of Eco Huts at Munsyari.
 Later, in August, 2025, Central Government also, on the basis of report sent by Chaturvedi, took tough stand in the matter and asked Uttarakhand Government to appoint an officer for prosecution of guilty officers in violation of forest laws.

 Missing boundary pillars of Mussoorie

 In June and August, 2025, Chaturvedi submitted a detailed investigation report about 7375 number of missing boundary pillars, in Mussoorie Forest Division and asked for an impartial investigation by SIT or through CBI and ED, in view of deep nexus of local officers with politicians.
 As per his report, most of pillars were in Mussoorie and Raipur Ranges, which were always eyed by hoteliers and real estate developers.
 On his report, again Central Government, in August, 2025, asked Uttarakhand Government to take actions against violators of forest laws.

+In December 2025, Uttarakhand High Court, in an important order, issued notices to Central Government, Uttarakhand Government and CBI, for filing reply and expressed surprise about rapid rise in wealth of Forest Officials so quickly.